 - The Janice Bye Memorial Fund was created in 2016 by Janice’s family with the aim of carrying on her good work, supporting and caring for her community.
 The fund is a legacy which recognizes and memorializes the life and work of this woman who touched the lives of many.
 Janice worked with a vast array of young people who benefitted on a day-to-day basis from her expertise as a physiotherapist at Closing the Gap Healthcare.

 The Janice Bye Memorial fund will support “occupational, physical and speech language therapy services and/or associated equipment that will help facilitate the student’s integration and inclusion, increasing productivity, and boosting confidence in their educational institution or chosen workplace” for the following:

 - graduating high school students going on to post-secondary education

 - graduating high school students transitioning into a workplace setting

 - students transitioning into high school from grade 8

 - students transitioning from grade 6 into senior public school

 Note: These students do not necessarily need to be clients of Closing the Gap.
-The recipients will be selected each year with the assistance of Janice’s employer, Closing the Gap Healthcare.
+The recipients will be selected each year by our Review Team with input from Janice’s employer, Closing the Gap Healthcare.